- About the Bay

 |Wednesday||9 a.m. - 5 p.m.|

 |Friday||9 a.m. - 5 p.m.|

 Monterey Bay is a special place where nature is everywhere one looks.
 Kayaking is an excellent way to get a unique perspective of this national treasure called the Monterey Bay National Marine Sanctuary.
 Experience sea mammals in their natural habitat.
-Explore Sea Otters in the kelp forests along Cannery Row, cruise the calm waters along Del Monte Beach and see a whale, or just sidle up to Fisherman's Wharf to watch the Harbor Seals snoozing, or the Coast Guard Jetty where the Sea Lions rule.
+Explore Sea Otters in the kelp forests along Cannery Row, cruise the calm waters along Del Monte Beach and see a whale, sidle up to Fisherman's Wharf to watch the Harbor Seals snoozing, or cruise the Coast Guard Jetty where Sea Lions rule.